Looking for an Acupuncturist? Healthy Matters brings you a comprehensive guide to help you choose and better understand TCM and acupuncture.

 List of Acupuncturists in Hong Kong

-To make it easier for you, here is a list of Hong Kong acupuncturists and specialised clinics:
+To make it easier for you, here is a list of Hong Kong acupuncturists and specialized clinics:

 Acupuncturists in the Public Sector:

-At present, there are 18 Chinese Medicine Centres for Training and Research (CMCs) in Hong Kong, which are operated under a tripartite model involving the Hospital Authority, non-governmental organisations and local universities, providing Chinese medicine and acupuncture services to members of the public.
+At present, there are 18 Chinese Medicine Centres for Training and Research (CMCs) in Hong Kong, which are operated under a tripartite model by the Hospital Authority, non-governmental organizations and local universities, providing Chinese medicine and acupuncture services to the public.

 Acupuncturists in the Private Sector: